Rick Renzi: Dismissal of U.S. attorneys controversy

 The Wall Street Journal explained further allegations: that the DOJ under Gonzales had intentionally delayed part of the investigation of Renzi until after the November 2006 election.
 They wrote:

 The delays, which postponed key approvals in the case until after the election, raise new questions about whether Alberto Gonzales or other officials may have weighed political issues in some investigations. ...

 Investigators pursuing the Renzi case had been seeking clearance from senior Justice Department officials on search warrants, subpoenas and other legal tools for a year before the election, people close to the case said. ... ... the investigation clearly moved slowly: Federal agents opened the case no later than June 2005, yet key witnesses didn't get subpoenas until early this year, those close to the case said.
 The first publicly known search – a raid of a Renzi family business by the Federal Bureau of Investigation – was[n't] carried out [until April 2007]. ...

 Further, the Journal noted that investigators had unsuccessfully solicited the administration for clearance to tap Renzi's phone for months.
 That clearance was finally given nineteen months later, in October 2006.
 Unfortunately for the investigators, word broke of the investigation soon after, disrupting the usefulness of their wiretap.

 On April 24, 2007, Renzi stepped down from the House Financial Services and Natural Resources committees, as more revelations connected him to the U.S. attorneys controversy.
-During that afternoon, Paul Charlton, a United States Attorney from Arizona who was inexplicably added to the list of those to be fired, related to House investigators that Brian Murray, Renzi's top aide, called Charlton spokesman Wyn Hornbuckle shortly after news of Renzi's investigation became public, making inquiries related to information on the case.
+During that afternoon, Paul Charlton, a United States Attorney from Arizona, related to House investigators that Brian Murray, Renzi's top aide, called Charlton spokesman Wyn Hornbuckle shortly after news of Renzi's investigation became public, making inquiries related to information on the case.
 Charlton, in turn, notified the Department of Justice about the call.
 Justice, it was discovered, had neglected to notify Congress of the contact.

 Patty Roe

 In December 2005, Renzi hired Patty Roe, the wife of Jason Roe, the chief of staff of Representative Tom Feeney (R-FL), as his full-time administrative assistant.
 In that position, she was paid $95,000 per year.
 Renzi also pays her $5,000 per month ($60,000 per year) as a fundraising consultant (she ran her own consulting business before being hired by Renzi).
-To be in compliance with the rules, Roe had to do all her fundraising work clocking in to work as Renzi's administrative assistant, or after work.
+To be in compliance with the rules, Roe had to do all her fundraising work before clocking in to work as Renzi's administrative assistant, or after work.
 Renzi's spokesman Vartan Djihanian said that this is the case: "Whatever fundraising she does ... is on her time."

 Roe also received about $30,000 in fundraising fees in 2006 from four other House members: Tom Feeney; Lincoln Díaz-Balart and Mario Díaz-Balart, both of Florida; and Patrick McHenry of North Carolina.
 Renzi's office said those payments were for services rendered in 2005.
 There is no evidence that Roe's activities are not in compliance with House ethics standards.